Ipstenu/varnish-http-purge/plugin/readme.txt

 = What if I have multiple varnish IPs? =

-Right now it's not supported.
+Multiple IPs are not supported at this time.

 I have a major issue with writing code I don't use, which means that since I'm only using one IP right now, I don't want to be on the ball for supporting multiple IPs.
 I don't even have a place to test is, which is just insane to attempt to code if you think about it.
 Yes, I could accept pull requests, but that means everyone's at some other person's discretion.
 So no, I won't be doing that at this time.

 = Why don't my gzip'd pages flush? =

 Make sure your Varnish VCL is configured correctly to purge all the right pages.
-This is normally an issue with Varnish 2, which is not supported.
+This is normally an issue with Varnish 2, which is not supported by this plugin.

 = Why isn't the whole cache purge working? =